 This is the area that we in the PMF are asked by the local Research establishment to concentrate.
 We will do our best to provide funding for a range of projects where our supporters can make a difference.
 For example, it costs £2,760 to fund a day’s research by Plymouth scientists into brain cancer.
 There are many essential pieces of equipment desperately needed, which range from relatively small amounts to several hundred thousand pounds.
 We would desperately like to build, perhaps through a legacy or number of substantial donations, an endowment investment fund (The Research Excellence Fund) of sufficient size that interest accrued would supply regular top up grants, etc.

-But regardless of means or intentions and even if out interest alone, please consider joining us through a modest regular subscription and becoming part of the support team through our Membership Scheme, which will be launched in early 2021.
+But regardless of means or intentions and even if out interest alone, please consider joining us through a modest regular subscription and becoming part of the support team through our Friends’ Scheme.

-Please also be aware that if using Amazon, especially this Christmas, if you download the Smile App and use this to enter the Amazon site, PMF and the Medical School will receive a modest contribution (0.5%).
+Please also be aware that if using Amazon you can download the Smile App and use this to enter the Amazon site, PMF and the Medical School will receive a modest contribution (0.5%).